haltakov/iwanttoreadmore/website/content/blog/business-open-source-tutorials.md

 ## The Experiment

-I benefited a lot from the indie hackers community and I want to give back to it.
+I benefited a lot from the indie hackers community and I want to give back.
 While building this project I'm learning many new things, so will write a tutorial for every major feature I implement (you can start with the first one for [creating a static site with Pelican]({{ SITEURL }}/blog/building-a-product-in-the-open/)).
 There I will share why I chose specific design or technology and the steps to build it.
 The tutorials will use the exact same code I use to run the product.
 And of course, I will use [I Want To Read More](https://iwanttoreadmore.com) to get feedback on what topics to write about 😃.